 But what if your nanny uses their own car while on the job?

 While federal law does not require you to reimburse your employees for mileage, in some states like California; Illinois; Massachusetts; and Washington, D.C. it is legally required to reimburse your employee for the miles they drive in their own vehicle while on the job.
-And that would be at the IRS standard mileage rate (in 2021 the rate is 56 cents/mile).
+And that would be at the IRS standard mileage rate (for 2022 the rate is 58.5 cents/mile).

 Even outside of those states it is a best practice to pay your nanny for mileage based on the IRS standard rate.